rubyonracetracks/rails-neutrino-docu/docs/chapter07.md

 * In the test/test_helper.rb file, update the "minitest-reporters" section.
 In the Travis CI environment, Codecov conflicts with the Minitest Reporters and leads to an uninitialized constant error and a failed build.
 You must disable Minitest Reporters in the Travis environment.
 Edit the test/test_helper.rb file and make the following change:
 ```
 if ENV['CODECOV_TOKEN'].nil?
-  # All source code in the "minitest-reporters" goes here.
+  # All source code in the "minitest-reporters" section goes here.
 end
 ```
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.